WireSock Secure Connect — wiresock-client.exe

 - In Service Mode, the VPN client has the capability to handle split tunneling for all processes, providing a more comprehensive coverage.

-Choose the mode that best fits your use case for the most efficient VPN experience with WireSock.
+Choose the mode that best fits your use case for the most efficient VPN experience with WireSock Secure Connect.